 When I went back to the Desert Inn I didn't see Roselli but there was a large manilla envelope waiting for me with one of my stepmother's old aliases written on it.
 On the way home I stopped by her place and gave her the envelope.
 When she opened it inside was $5000 in cash.

-As it continues, there is actually more to the above story that even includes the onetime Los Angeles madam, Brenda Allen, mob owned slot machines and more, all of which can be found on the previously cited Johnny Roselli page and the Brenda Allen page.
+As it continues, there is actually more to the above story that even includes the onetime Los Angeles madam, Brenda Allen, mob owned slot machines and more, all of which can be found on the previously cited Johnny Roselli page, the Brenda Allen page, and the Phyllis Davis page.
 For those of you who may be so interested please see:

 There is an interesting twist to the Roselli/Lang marriage, divorce, relationship stuff.